Wild Montgomery riverboat brawl prompts folding chair memes after footage goes viral

-Footage of a wild brawl in Montgomery, Alabama, has gone viral across social media, prompting X users (formerly known as Twitter) to do what they do best: Memeify it.
+At least four people have been arrested after footage of a wild brawl in Montgomery, Alabama, went viral across social media.
+"There’s a possibility more will follow after the review of additional video," the police told The Independent.

 The incident occurred on August 5 near Montgomery Riverfront Park and was captured by several witnesses before being broken up by Alabama police.
-What appeared to be an argument between a man, believed to be a riverboat employee, and two other men soon escalated.
-Many more people jumped in to seemingly defend the man.
+The alleged turn of events saw two men having an argument with a Black dock worker.
+Things soon escalated before many more people jumped in to seemingly defend the man.

 In one piece of footage, one woman claimed: "These white people jumped this black security guard at the Riverfront.
 The staff got off the boat and it turned into WWE Smackdown.
 I’m so proud of Montgomery."